 God works all things together for good.
 That doesn't mean that all things are inherently good.
 They're not.
 There's nothing good about a birth defect, the tragic death of a child, a destructive flood, a painful divorce, getting fired from a job, or a host of other adversities.
 But when we affirm God's providence, we are acknowledging that He takes all the events of our lives--the good and the bad--and blends them together so they work together for His glory and our ultimate good.

-I'm indebted, as I've shared in the past, to insights shared by Jerry Bridges in his book Trusting God.
+I'm indebted to Jerry Bridges and his book Trusting God.
 He shares the following illustration of how Romans 8:28 works: